KamelGaanoun/MHDetection/README.md

-# MAHADDAT: MAwdu HADith DATaset
+# Mawdu Hadith Detection

 # What is the repository is about?
-This is the repository accompanying our paper Fabricated Hadith Detection: A Novel Matn-Based Approach with Transformer Language Models.
+This is the repository accompanying our paper [Fabricated Hadith Detection: A Novel Matn-Based Approach with Transformer Language Models](https://ieeexplore.ieee.org/abstract/document/9931123).
 In the paper, we introduce:

 - A Matn-based Mawdu (Fabricated) Hadith (MH) detection system
 - Two new datasets, called NAH Plus and MAHADDAT